-The answer is moving ever closer to white hat.
+The answer is moving ever closer to white hat seo.
 This is not to say that grey and black hat link building tactics aren’t effective — far from it.
-But the require a much higher risk tolerance than many marketers are willing to accept these days.
+But they require a much higher risk tolerance than many marketers are willing to accept these days.

 In this guide, we’ll cover:

 - The anatomy of a good backlink vs. a bad backlink

 - The “Holy Trinity” of skills you need to excel as a link builder

 - The best ways to build links in 2017

 - Tool recommendations for every part of the link building process

 Before we get into the different strategies to get backlinks, it’s important to have a solid understanding of link anatomy.
 All links are not created equal — learning how to evaluate a link is the first step in getting backlinks that matter in 2018.

 At its core, a backlink is best thought of as a “vote” for your page or website.
 But the metaphor breaks down a bit because not all of these votes are treated equally.
 The strength of a backlink based on the weighting of many different factors.